 Most of us need at least six to eight hours of sleep every night so that we feel refreshed and invigorated the next day.
 Sleep problems significantly impact your work performance and other aspects of your life.
 Enhance your sleeping habits by creating a regular sleep routine, even on weekends initially.
-Deviating from your schedule, especially if you’ve just started following it, can disturb your body clock and consequently disturb the entire body.
-Thus, it is one of the best encouraging wellness development boosters.
+Deviating from your schedule, especially if you’ve just started following it, could disturb your body clock and consequently disturb the entire body.
+Thus, it is one of the best encouraging health development boosters.

-The focus of wellness lies in the aspect when you are relaxed.
+The focus of counseling and wellness lies in the aspect when you are relaxed.
 Your body recovers better because your muscles are not tense.
 Relaxation strategies may include deep breathing, meditating, or slow walking.
 Make sure you include it in your daily to-do list, even for just 10 minutes a day.

 Eat healthy food.

-Maintaining a healthy diet helps you remain focused and keeps your body fit and strong.
+For counseling and wellness, maintaining a healthy diet helps you remain focused and keeps your body fit and strong.
 Substitute fast food with homemade food that is lean, green, and nutritious.
 Practice eating small meals every four hours and drink plenty of water.
 Don’t skip major meals as this denies your mind and body of energy, limiting you from performing optimally.
 That’s what good health is all about.

-For counseling to work, you need to ensure that you have sufficient personal space every day.
+For the treatment to work, you need to ensure that you have sufficient personal space every day.
 When you have a structured and relaxing atmosphere, you feel happier and less drained.
 Personal space decreases anxiety and helps make you feel that you are in control of your life.
 Find time after work to pass by a park or sit by a fountain to reflect.
 When you get home, organize your desk, clean the living room or bedroom, or wash the plates and pots.
-You may even find folding your laundry relaxing and rewarding.
+You could even find folding your laundry relaxing and rewarding.